 Software revenue generated through indirect distribution channels was approximately 83% of total software revenue in both the six months ended September 30, 2010 and 2009.
 Software revenue generated through direct distribution channels was approximately 17% of total software revenue in both the six months ended September 30, 2010 and 2009.
 The dollar value of software revenue generated through indirect distribution channels increased approximately \$1.4 million in the six months ended September 30, 2010 compared to the six months ended September 30, 2009, while the dollar value of software revenue generated through direct distribution channels was relatively flat in the six months ended September 30, 2010 compared to the six months ended September 30, 2009.
 The increase in the dollar value of software revenue growth generated through our indirect distribution channels compared to our direct sales force in the six months ended September 30, 2010 is primarily the result of an increase in software revenue from our international operations, which is almost exclusively transacted through indirect distribution.
 Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from quarter to quarter.
-As such, there may be fluctuations in the dollars and percentage of software revenue generated through our direct sales force, are key attributes to our long-term growth strategy.
+As such, there may be fluctuations in the dollars and percentage of software revenue generated through our direct distribution channels from time to time.
+We believe that the growth of our software revenue, derived from both our indirect channel partners and direct sales force, are key attributes to our long-term growth strategy.
 We will continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term.
 The failure of our indirect distribution channels or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.